Things to Do in Bundaberg

 Lady Elliot is an island teeming with life and live corals, famous for a resident population of over 80 Manta Rays which form the iconic logo of the island.
 From the beginning of May until the end of August is Manta Migration Season on the Southern Great Barrier Reef.

 This is a MUST DO!
 Every November to March is Turtle Season in Bundaberg.
-Tickets for the 2018/2019 Turtle Season go on sale from the 1st September 2018.
+Tickets can be obtained from the Tourism Information centre.
 Booking in advance is highly recommended!
 Don’t miss out!

 Bundaberg is home to the Largest Logger Head Turtle Rookery in the Southern Hemisphere.
 Every year hundreds of turtles make their way to Mon Repos Beach to lay their clutches of eggs.
 Queensland Parks and Wildlife Services offer Ranger Guided Tours from November to March for the opportunity to get up close and personal with these magnificent sea creatures.